Rapid-Fullstack-Development/photo-gallery-tdd-livestream/README.md

-# React + Parcel template
+# photo-gallery-tdd-livestream

-A simple project template that is a starting point for frontend development with React.
+A photo gallery frontend with a row-based layout algorithm that was developed via test driven development (TDD).

-This code was created during a [live stream](https://youtu.be/T1c6Rp9ijUA) to support the book [Rapid Fullstack Development](https://rapidfullstackdevelopment.com/).
+This code was created during a live stream to support the book [Rapid Fullstack Development](https://rapidfullstackdevelopment.com/).

 Follow on [Twitter](https://twitter.com/codecapers) for updates.